Homeless individuals who voluntarily left temporary accommodation during the period by local authority

 • Number of rough sleepers

-This suggests that the October 2025 figure used as an estimate is likely to be an overestimate for December 2025, January 2026 and February 2026, resulting in a slight over estimation of the Wales total.
+This suggests that the October 2025 figure used as an estimate is likely to be an overestimate for months of December 2025 to March 2026, resulting in a slight over estimation of the Wales total.
 In October 2025, Vale of Glamorgan accounted for 5% of all reported occurrences of people placed into temporary accommodation in Wales.

-In previous years, other measures have not changed much for Vale of Glamorgan between October, December, January and February.
+In previous years, other measures have not changed much for Vale of Glamorgan between October and December to March.

 Isle of Anglesey incorrectly recorded data:

-Isle of Anglesey believes this issue may have been present for several years, however, it is unable to confirm the exact start date.
 To illustrate the scale of the issue, using January 2026 data, the published number of individuals accommodated in hostels was 0, while the correct figure is 30.
 Conversely, the published figure for those accommodated in B&Bs and hotels was 43, while the correct figure is 13.
+Please refer to the previous month’s release, Homelessness accommodation provision and rough sleeping: February 2026, for further information.

 - Related reports